rustyeddy/rustyeddy.com/content/notes/private-wifi-network-webapp.md

 ---
-title: How to build a private wifi network for your webapp
+title: How to build a private WIFI network for your WebApp
 date: 2021-07-22
 description: >
-  Thier are times when a device loaded with software needs to be configured without a keyboard or monitor.
+  There are times when a device loaded with software needs to be configured without a keyboard or monitor.
 A WebApp is a great way to do just that, but what if you can't or don't want to connect to an existing Wifi network.
 We will discuss these scenarios in this